tereus-project/tereus-transpiler-c-go/README.md

 DEBU[0007] Job '48549e3e-a181-49f5-b204-0fc56df3e319' completed
 ```

-The worker will get remixing submissions from a queue and update the status and result in another one.
+The worker will get transpilation submissions from a queue and update the status and result in another one.